timescale/docs/ai/python-interface.md

 from datetime import datetime, timedelta
 ```

-Load up your PostgreSQL credentials.
-Safest way is with a .env file:
+Load up your PostgreSQL credentials, the dafest way is with a `.env` file:

 ``` python
 _ = load_dotenv(find_dotenv(), override=True)